PRK/ASA Eye Surgery

 - Laser sculpting

-- Corneal surface heals; in myopes the cornea is made flatter.
+- The corneal surface heals; in myopes, the cornea is made flatter.

 BENEFITS OF This Procedure